Avis Budget Group (CAR) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the car rental company had gained 17.57% over the past month, outpacing the Business Services sector's gain of 2.2% and the S&P 500's gain of 2.65% in that time.
+Coming into today, shares of the car rental company had gained 14.76% in the past month.
+In that same time, the Business Services sector gained 3.29%, while the S&P 500 gained 3.16%.

-Avis Budget Group will be looking to display strength as it nears its next earnings release, which is expected to be July 31, 2023.
-On that day, Avis Budget Group is projected to report earnings of $9.78 per share, which would represent a year-over-year decline of 38.64%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.19 billion, down 1.64% from the year-ago period.
+Wall Street will be looking for positivity from Avis Budget Group as it approaches its next earnings report date.
+This is expected to be July 31, 2023.
+The company is expected to report EPS of $9.78, down 38.64% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.19 billion, down 1.64% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $35.14 per share and revenue of $12.11 billion.
-These totals would mark changes of -39.47% and +0.98%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $35.14 per share and revenue of $12.11 billion, which would represent changes of -39.47% and +0.98%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Avis Budget Group.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Avis Budget Group.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.17% higher.
-Avis Budget Group is holding a Zacks Rank of #1 (Strong Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 3.17% higher.
+Avis Budget Group is currently sporting a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Avis Budget Group currently has a Forward P/E ratio of 6.72.
-For comparison, its industry has an average Forward P/E of 14.87, which means Avis Budget Group is trading at a discount to the group.
+Digging into valuation, Avis Budget Group currently has a Forward P/E ratio of 6.67.
+This represents a discount compared to its industry's average Forward P/E of 15.11.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.